Port42-Developments/Plebs-Finance/README.md

 #### **Cashflow**
 - Click "Cashflow" in the navigation
 - Click "Add Entry" to manually add income or expenses
+- Tag transactions with categories for budget tracking (optional)
+- Click the edit icon to update existing transactions and add categories
 - Click "Upload Statement" to parse bank statements (CSV/text format)
 - View your net cashflow in the summary cards